On the Murder of Eratosthenes: Premeditation

 It was crucial that Lysias established that the murder of Eratosthenes was not premeditated.
 The prosecution case was that Euphiletos had entrapped Eratosthenes, and was therefore guilty of intentional homicide.
-Lysias has Euphiletos argue that the murder was not premeditated by stressing Euphiletos' lack of preparation: he had had a friend around for dinner that night but had not kept him around to help, and he repeatedly stresses the difficulty Euphiletos had gathering witnesses after Eratosthenes entered his house because he had not organised them in advance.
+Lysias has Euphiletos argue that the murder was not premeditated by stressing Euphiletos' lack of preparation: he had invited a friend around for dinner that night but had not kept him around to help, and he repeatedly stresses the difficulty Euphiletos had gathering witnesses after Eratosthenes entered his house because he had not organised them in advance.
 He does not call on witnesses to corroborate either of these points.

 Authenticity

 Porter has argued that the speech was never actually delivered in court but was "a particularly sophisticated form of practical rhetorical exercise— a fictional speech based upon a fictional case, designed not only to instruct and delight but, quite probably, to advertise the logographer’s skill."
 He bases this on five grounds.
 First, the speech is roughly half the length of comparable speeches concerning murder charges like Antiphon 5 and 6 and Lysias 12 and 13.
 Second, Euphiletos and Eratosthenes are "curiously generic" – the speech offers almost none of the details about Eratosthenes moral failings or Euphiletos' virtues that such speeches usually include.
 Third, Porter argues that the litigants' names match their roles in the drama and therefore suggest they are fictional: Euphiletos means "beloved," while Eratosthenes means "vigorous in love."
 The latter name is also exceptionally rare in Athens.
 Fourth, Porter argues that the dependence of the narrative on comic tropes suggests that it is fictional.
 Finally, Porter argues that the speech focuses excessively on the diegesis, giving little attention to matters that would be important if Euphiletos were a real defendant facing the death penalty.
 For instance, Euphiletos' arguments against premeditation are fairly weak and are not supported by calling on witnesses.

+In his analysis, Cary says that the speech is unlike other known fictive speeches like the tetralogies of Antiphon.
+Additionally, the names Euphiletos and Eratosthenes and may have been invented for publication to maintain the true participant's anonymity.